sholtomaud/foldify/README.md

 # How to run

-To run this package navigate to a terminal window and run the following at the command prompt
+To run this package navigate to a terminal window and run the following at the command prompt.
+It may ask to for a password so that it can install Basictex

 ```bash